Shiver, Frye and Big Man: Design

 During certain Splatfests, the group will change their outfit to fit with the theme.
 During the Splatoween festival, the group wore Halloween costumes.
 During the Frosty Fest, the group wore masks, top hats and gowns to match with the masquerade themed outfits released around the time.
 During 3s final Splatfest, they wore punk era outfits; Shiver wears a Deep Cut logo tattoo and a different hair piece, Frye stylised her hair into a bun resembling tiny spikes and wear metallic wire on her ears and Big Man is fitted with spiky overalls and eye shadow.

 Structurally, Deep Cut is divided between a hybrid vocalist, an MC and a DJ, with Big Man creating "EDM-based" music tracks whilst Shiver and Frye provide the vocals.
 According to Japanese website Real Sound, Deep Cut song titles such as "Anarchy Rainbow" and "Till Depth Do Us Part" use a kanji and katakana naming scheme in Japanese similar to the earlier work of musician Ringo Sheena.
 In addition, the group's style has been described as a mix of "Shōwa era delinquency and traditional Japanese culture dating back to the Edo period".
 On their own, Shiver and Frye form the duo Fire & Ice, which was formed when facing Off the Hook in a rap battle on the song "Suffer No Fools".
 During the final Splatfest, called the Grand Festival, Deep Cut formed a group with both the Squid Sisters and Off the Hook called Now or Never Seven to perform the song "Three Wishes".

+In Splatoon Raiders, Deep Cut's designs were slightly changed; Shiver and Frye are equipped with fishing gear as opposed to their masks and Big Man has a slightly browner skin tone and bandages on his fins.